reflexcameras/reflexcamera/usermanual.md

 ### Extension leads

 `Reflex Standard Extension Cables` have been produced for demanding use with a weatherproof, extremely durable cable.
 These extension cables allow you to position the camera at height whilst the battery stays on the ground.
-Each ‘Reflex Standard Extension Cable’ is just over 4m long.
+Each `Reflex Standard Extension Cable` is just over 4m long.

 These extension cables extend the connection between the battery connectors described above and the camera (via the port on the bottom of the camera).
 Multiple `Reflex Standard Extension Cables` can be linked together if you want to position the camera at a greater height.
-To buy additional cables use the contact form at the bottom of our webpage.
+To buy additional cables use the <a href="/index.html#contact">contact</a> form on our webpage.

-Using the ‘Reflex Standard Extension Cables’ batteries can positioned on the ground whilst the camera is running higher up in a tree.
+Using the `Reflex Standard Extension Cables` batteries can positioned on the ground whilst the camera is running higher up in a tree.
 The `Reflex Standard Extension Cables` can be run up the tree wrapping around the trunk to stop them moving.
 This setup allows you to change the batteries on the ground without access to the camera.
 Make sure the camera is properly switched off using the `Shutdown` button (described below) before unplugging the battery.

 ![Reflex Standard Extension Lead](/img/usermanual/ReflexStandardExtensionLead.jpg)